National Science Talent Contest: Docket

 The registration process for the NSTC Screening Test can be completed on the STEM Careers Programme website.
 The screening test is typically conducted in the month of March annually.

-Cash Prizes and Scholarships

-The National Science Talent Contest (NSTC) awards cash prizes to the 'Team Pakistan' representing the country in the respective International Science Olympiad (ISO).
+The National Science Talent Contest (NSTC) awards cash prizes to the 'Team Pakistan' represents in the respective International Science Olympiad (ISO).
 The team is made up of students who have excelled in the NSTC and have been selected to participate in the ISO.